Sebasgl23/Bin2Dec-Dec2Bin/README.md

-# Bin2Dec - Dec2Bin (Binary to Decimal converter and Decimal to Binary converter)
+# Bin2Dec - Dec2Bin (Binary to Decimal converter and Decimal to Binary converter

+Live demo of the project [here](https://sebasgl23.github.io/Bin2Dec-Dec2Bin/)

 Idea for the project taken from [here](https://github.com/florinpop17/app-ideas)